Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Methodology

 \subsection{Objective function of two-way FBLR}

 The smoothness regularization approach of the one-way FLR can be extended to the two-way FBLR.
-Assume that the coefficient function $\alpha_0$ resides in $\H(K_1)$ and $\beta_0$ in $\H(K_2)$, it is natural to estimate them by minimizing the following objective function,
+Assume that the coefficient function $\alpha_0$ resides in $\H(K_1)$ and $\beta_0$ in $\H(K_2)$, it is natural to estimate them by minimizing an objective function,